angular-ui/ui-tinymce/README.md

 ## Working with ng-model

-The ui-date directive plays nicely with the ng-model directive such as ng-required.
+The ui-tinymce directive plays nicely with the ng-model directive such as ng-required.

 If you add the ng-model directive to same the element as ui-tinymce then the text in the editor is automatically synchronized with the model value.

 _ng-model and the id are required_.

-_The ui-date directive stores and expects the model value to be a standard javascript Date object._
+_The ui-tinymce directive stores and expects the model value to be a standard javascript tinymce object._